The difference between foraging and theft is often just a property line—learn where you can legally harvest before you fill that bag.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Map your legal zones using county GIS systems.
-Pull up your county's parcel viewer website and overlay property boundaries on satellite imagery.
-Color-code: green for confirmed legal areas (your property, friends' property with permission), yellow for public lands where rules are unclear, red for definitely prohibited (private property, nature preserves, contaminated sites).
-I use Google MyMaps for this—it's free and you can access it on your phone while scouting.
+Use your county's GIS parcel viewer to overlay property boundaries on satellite imagery.
+Mark green for confirmed legal areas (your property, friends' with permission), yellow for unclear public lands, red for prohibited zones (private property, nature preserves, contaminated sites).
+Google MyMaps works well and syncs to your phone for field scouting.

-Test your knowledge with a no-harvest scouting trip.
-Walk a legal zone you've identified and practice the framework: Is this public or private land?
-Is this species protected?
-Can I see 20+ individuals?
-What's the ecosystem health?
-Is there cultural significance?
+Walk a legal zone you've identified and quiz yourself on each plant: public or private land?
+Protected species?
+20+ individuals visible?
+Ecosystem healthy?
+Cultural significance?
 Take photos only.
-This dry run reveals gaps in your understanding before you're standing there with scissors, unsure if you're breaking the law.
+This dry run exposes gaps in your framework before you're standing there with scissors, unsure if you're breaking the law.

 Get everything you need to make this quest amazing.